Quicklinks

 As your meeting’s Connection Representative, you:

-• Stand and introduce yourself as the Connection Representative at the end of the Connection announcement
+• Introduce yourself as the Connection Representative at the end of the Connection announcement

 • Place Connection on the literature table after receiving it by mail